mlemosf/mlemosf/README.md

 ### Hi there 👋

 My name is Matheus.
 I'm a Python developer with a passion for free software and weird programming languages.
-- 🔭 I’m currently working on a voice assistant using ChatGTP.
+- 🔭 I’m currently working on a personal coding assistant.
-- ⚡ I recently worked on a Lisp to RISC-V compiler, writen in C.
+- ⚡ I recently worked on a Lisp to RISC-V compiler, writen in C and a voice assistant using the LLaMa2 models.
 - 🌎 You can follow my latest work at my [website](https://blog.matheuslemos.com/).
-- 📫 You can message me by [email](mailto:matheuslemosf@protonmail.com) or XMPP at mlemosf@matheuslemos.xyz
+- 📫 You can message me by [email](mailto:matheus@mail.matheuslemos.com)

 <!--
 **mlemosf/mlemosf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.